-AHDB provides support to a number of postgraduate students who are engaged in research projects relevant to the agriculture and horticulture sectors which we represent.
-This invitation is open to all UK universities, colleges and research institutes, although it is expected that organisations will be able to demonstrate a record of excellence in the specific area of research as well as in providing high-quality and well-managed research degree programmes.
+This invitation is open to all UK universities, colleges and research institutes.
+Organisations will be expected to demonstrate a record of excellence in the specific area of research as well as providing high-quality and well managed research degree programmes.

 The aim of this programme is to: